MichaelSchneeberger/rxbp/README.md

-[RxPY](https://github.com/ReactiveX/RxPY) offers a back-pressure observable called ControlledSubject, which implements a method request(number).
+[RxPY](https://github.com/ReactiveX/RxPY) offers a back-pressure observable called ControlledSubject, which implements a method `request(number)`.
 Only after requesting a number of items, the ControlledSubject will emit them.

 The equivalent Subject in rxbackpressure is also called ControlledSubject.
-The back-pressure logic, however, is integrated into the back-pressure observable.
+The back-pressure logic, however, is integrated into the observable.
 It is therefore possible to construct a back-pressure observable sequence without having to touch the back-pressure part.

-The operators `to_backpressure` and `to_observable` let you change easily from back-pressured observables to non-back-pressured observables.
+The operators `to_backpressure` and `to_observable` let you change from back-pressured observables to non-back-pressured observables.
 Depending on the task, one might be more appropriate than the other.
-The `to_observable` will greadily request for more items as soon as it got them.
+The `to_observable` will greadily request for more items.

 ### time synchronization example